ESHNR Webinars

 General description, scope and objectives of this webinar

-The programme of this webinar will cover various non-inflammatory conditions that can cause conductive hearing loss in adults, the mechanisms and their imaging appearances.
+The programme of this webinar will cover imaging manifestations of the most common systemic diseases affecting the head and neck.
 It is aimed at head & neck radiologists, radiologist residents/juniors, students and people who are interested in the ESHNR diploma who want to improve their skills in:

 After watching the webinar, participants will be able to